idalmys/clik-game/README.md

 # CLICKY GAME

-The app render images.the user can click on each images but if you click more that once the game will restart
+The app render images.The user can click on each images but if you click more that once the game will restart

 # Technologies